nanlabs/econsole/README.md

 Enhanced console for node.js

-Current version: v0.1.1
+Current version: **v0.2.0**

 One of the easiest and most common ways to debug and log a node.js app is to use *console.log()*

 It works ok for simple apps, but when things get complicated, it's usually not enough.

-For a recent node project, we created a "console enhancer" that gaves us some really required features (see below).
+For a recent node project, we created a "console enhancer" that gave us some really required features (see below).

 One of the keys of this components was to make it small and self-contained (no external dependencies besides the ones provided by node).